RESILIENT INNER SUNSET

 The Noe Valley community has the capacity to respond collectively during times of stress in a manner that reflects the goals and priorities of its residents and stakeholder organizations.

-The Executive Steering Committee will support an open-minded, inclusive planning process that will engage local organizations, residents, civic networks to create and implement a Resilience Action Plan.
+The Executive Steering Committee will support an open-minded, inclusive planning process that will engage local organizations, residents and civic networks to create and implement a Resilience Action Plan.